gameshowstudio/gameshowstudio.github.io/help/findingplayers.md

 <br>

- On iPhone, tap Game Options, then tap Find Players:
+ On iPhone, tap Game Options, then tap Find Players on the menu that appears:

  ![image of finding players on iPhone](/images/help/v2-0-0/find-players-phone.png){:height="350px"}